 How to Encourage Employees to Practice Self-Discipline

-Create a Work Environment That Minimizes the Need for Disciplinary Action
+Create a Work Environment That Minimizes Taking Disciplinary Action

 Most managers and supervisors dislike taking disciplinary action almost as much or more than they dislike doing traditional performance appraisals.
 Employees dislike disciplinary action even more than supervisors.
 If everyone dislikes disciplinary action so intensely, then why have disciplinary procedures found a home in most organizations today?